wizwizdev/wizwizxui-timebot/README.md

 ### Installation steps Enter the following commands in the Linux server in order:

+#### If you are using Ubuntu 18, be sure to select Python version 3, by default Python 2 is installed and selected and you will get an error when running the script.
+But it runs well on Ubuntu 20 and above

 ```sh
 apt update && apt upgrade -y
 ```